The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Interchange Process and the Generalized Exclusion Process

-In this section, we will evaluate the spectral gap of the normal generalized exclusion process by that of the random walk by applying Aldous' spectral gap conjecture to our framework.
-In the following, we assume that any process is irreducible.
+In this section, we will evaluate the spectral gap of the normal generalized exclusion process using the spectral gap of a random walk.
+In the following, we assume that any continuous-time Markov process is irreducible.

-\begin{remark} The irreducibility assumption is minor.
-If one wants to consider non-irreducible processes, one may apply our result to each irreducible component. \end{remark}
+\begin{remark} The assumption of irreducibility is minor.
+If one wants to consider a process that is not irreducible, one can simply apply our results to each irreducible component. \end{remark}